-I’ve been through this several times in the past and I know how annoying it can be, so today I want to share some of my experience and give you some simple tips that will help you get back to a healthy diet, a regular fitness routine and everything else that’s been contributing to your healthy lifestyle up until now.
+I’ve been through this several times in the past and I know how annoying it can be, so today I want to share some of my experience and give you some simple tips that will help you get back to a healthy diet (avoid these 4 diet mistakes), a regular fitness routine and everything else that’s been contributing to your healthy lifestyle up until now.

 Water is one of the most potent solvents in the world, which means that it’s very good for diluting and getting rid of all the nasty stuff that’s been accumulating in your body during the last few days.
 If you’ve been noticing pimples coming up anywhere on your body, if you’ve been feeling itchy and irritable, that’s a good sign that your body is telling you to drink more water and expel all those harmful toxins.

 Drinking more water can also be a great way to supress cravings and prevent sugar crashes, and if you’ve been overdoing it with the sweets and junk food during the last few days, that’s an effect that will certainly be desireable.

 I find this one to be a life saver personally.
 Vacations are fun and relaxing, but they can also be kind of stressful and fatiguing, especially the very act of being on the road.
 That’s why, when you come back from at trip at 3 AM in the morning the last thing you want to do is think about how you have to get up in three hours and get ready for work.